briancappello/flask-unchained/docs/tutorial/05_security.rst

 Testing the Security Views
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Unlike all of our earlier tests, testing the security bundle views requires that we have valid users in the database.
+Unlike all of our earlier tests, testing the Security Bundle views requires that we have valid users in the database.
 Perhaps the most powerful way to accomplish this is by using `Factory Boy <https://factoryboy.readthedocs.io/en/latest/>`_, which Flask Unchained comes integrated with out of the box.
 If you aren't familiar with Factory Boy, I recommend you read more about how it works in the official docs.
 The short version is, it makes it incredibly easy to dynamically create and customize models on-the-fly.

 .. code:: bash